abhishekarya1/Hash-Define-myNotes/content/system-design/design-patterns.md

 ```

+### Singleton
-**Singleton** - only 1 instance of the class should exist at runtime.
+Only 1 instance of this class should exist at runtime.

 Types of implementations of this pattern:
 1. _Eager_: initializing the field inline at class init and returning it everytime in the future